Annual solar system health check for Perth homeowners

 - Supply charge: confirm the supply charge aligns with your tariff (A1 vs Midday Saver vs DEBS)

-When to call a CEC-accredited installer
+When to call an SAA-accredited installer

 Flag the following for professional inspection: